 - Analysis of user experience and design with subsequent new design sketches for a new website

 - A first draft of the website’s look and function, now focusing on UX (user-friendliness)

 - Development of the website, its digital interaction tools, and its content including texts and visual content

 - Continuous work on SEO, lead generation and further development of the digital sales process

 GO MO Group provided recommendations based on the client’s starting position.
 The vision was clear and rooted in the current situation.
 The recommendations included communication with customer perspective, page speed, code/text ratio, and UX and UI improvements.
 By creating new content intended for their target group, we helped the company leverage demand from existing and potential customers by adjusting to their search behavior.
 We created landing pages, customized links, and optimized website speed which led to fantastic results.
 The launch of the new website contributed, among other things, to significant increase in traffic to the website:

 - 20% increase in organic traffic

 - Significantly lower bounce-rate, by 30 %

-So, what was it like to lead the work?
-Henrik Anderberg, Head of Client Success at GO MO Group was responsible as well as was a strong driving force in the change, gives us insight into the collaboration with Säkra Larm.
+So, what was it like to lead the project?
+Henrik Anderberg, Head of Client Success at GO MO Group was responsible as well as was a strong driving force in the change, gives us insight into the collaboration.

-What are the most important insights from the changes you brought to Säkra Larm?
+What are the most important insights you take with you from this project?